Tél: 0086-15907552669 E-mail: sales@cutterbest.com

 FinitionMulti-flute or coated carbide end millBetter surface finish and dimensional control

 For slotting, chip evacuation matters most.
-Donc, many machinists choose a 2 flute or 3 flute endmill tool for aluminum and soft materials.
+Donc, many machinists choose a 2 flûte ou 3 flute endmill tool for aluminum and soft materials.
 For steel, they often need a stronger coated carbide end mill.

 Profiling requires stable side cutting.
 Dans ce cas, a square end mill or corner radius end mill can work well, depending on the part design and corner strength requirements.

-For 3D contouring, ball nose end mills usually perform better because they help create smoother curved surfaces and reduce visible tool marks.
+For 3D contouring and mold surface machining, fraises à bout sphérique usually perform better because they help create smoother curved surfaces and reduce visible tool marks.

-For more application examples, lire notre guide: à quoi sert une fraise en bout.
+For more end mill basics and applications, lisez notre à quoi sert une fraise en bout guide.

 Coated vs Uncoated Endmill Tool